 The construction phase began on a state-of-the-art, multi-layered deterrent project at the Brandon Road Lock and Dam on the Illinois River near Joliet, about 40 miles from Lake Michigan.
 The U.S. Army Corps of Engineers and the States of Illinois and Michigan are leading the development of the Brandon Road Interbasin Project.
 By integrating different deterrent technologies, it is designed to create a more robust line of defense against the upstream movement of invasive species toward the Great Lakes.
 A number of the Invasive Carp Regional Coordinating Committee members’ technology research projects over the years helped inform its design.

-Meanwhile, dozens of other projects are underway to prevent invasive carp from establishing in new areas, reduce the abundance of invasive carp populations and gather and apply information to continually refine our collective efforts.
+Meanwhile, dozens of projects are underway to reduce the abundance of invasive carp populations, prevent them from spreading to new areas and apply new information to keep refining our collective efforts.

-What has evolved since the early days of coordinated invasive carp management is an extraordinary level of collaboration through the formation of wide-ranging regional partnerships, including the Invasive Carp Regional Coordinating Committee and its work to protect the Great Lakes.
+What has evolved since the early days of coordinated invasive carp management is an extraordinary level of state, federal and bi-national collaboration through the formation of wide-ranging partnerships, including the Invasive Carp Regional Coordinating Committee and its work to protect the Great Lakes.

-Up and down the Mississippi River and throughout the Great Lakes basin, partners are working together across the waterscape to protect our environment, our favorite pastimes and our economic prosperity.
+Up and down the Mississippi River waterways and throughout the Great Lakes basin, we are working together across the waterscape to protect our environment, our favorite pastimes and our economic prosperity.